github/codeql/docs/ql-documentation/learn-ql/advanced/abstract-classes.rst

    cp(MainMethod) = cp(Method) and hasName("main")

-That is, entities are "main" methods if and only if they are methods that are also called "main".
+That is, entities are *main* methods if and only if they are methods that are also called ``"main"``.

 Abstract classes
 ----------------